-In 2014, LCWD obtained funding for the Carneros Recycled Water Pipeline Project, which is scheduled for completion in spring 2016.
-The project will serve 107 agricultural and residential parcels totaling approximately 4,050 acres of agricultural land within LCWD.
-With the completion of the recycled water pipeline that ties into NSD's recycled water system, LCWD will fulfill its purpose by providing reclaimed irrigation water to its customers.
+In 2014, LCWD obtained funding for the Carneros Recycled Water Pipeline Project.
+With the completion of the recycled water pipeline that ties into NSD's recycled water system expected in the summer of 2016, LCWD will have fulfilled its purpose by providing reclaimed irrigation water to its customers.